 October 10, 2017 Mark Szelenyi

 We all know that webinars are one of the most indispensable weapons in a marketer’s armory.
-But how does a webinar work?
+But what is a webinar and how does a webinar work?
 There’s a lot going on behind the scenes of even the most basic webinar software.
 And when it comes to a world-class platform like ON24, we rely on some of the best talent in the biz to make the experience of setting up and delivering a webinar seamless for you, the marketer.

 Let’s start with a simple definition: